 One of the oldest cricket clubs in the world!

 Horsmonden Cricket Club have a long and interesting pedigree and certainly been in existence for a long long time.
 We are lucky enough to have documented evidence to support this.
-The game of cricket has developed a lot since our foundation.
+The game of cricket has developed a lot since our foundation in the 18th century where cricket was funded by gambling interests and some of the wealthier gamblers acted as patrons by forming representative teams of several parishes and even of counties.
 During the 18th century and early 19th Century, a bowler delivered the ball to the batsman by rolling it along the ground under arm – hence the term bowling.
 The over-arm bowling action familiar today was not established until the 1860s.

 HCC HISTORICAL INFORMATION: WE NEED YOUR HELP!
 If you have any old scorebooks, fixture cards, photographs, information etc please contact us.

 Horsmonden Cricket Club first recorded match was on Tuesday, 11 July 1738, playing in an important match against Chislehurst Cricket Club on Chislehurst Common.
 Played for “a considerable sum of money”.
 This is the first known reference of Horsmonden and Chiselhurst who were both prominent for a few seasons before and after 1740.
 Chislehurst are known to have won.

 A return match took place at an unspecified venue in Horsmonden on Friday, 21 July 1738, and Horsmonden won this by an innings and 4 runs.
 Played again for “a considerable sum”, it was won by Horsmonden “in one Hands (sic), all but 4 notches”.
 The use of “hands” in this context means “innings”, so Horsmonden achieved an innings victory, one of the earliest of this kind on record.